jparr721/hashlines/README.md

 # hashlines

-Annotates each line of text with a line number and a short FNV-1a hash.
-Useful for creating stable anchors to specific lines of code.
+Annotates each line of text with a line number and a short FNV-1a hash, used based on Can Boluk's [implementation](https://blog.can.ac/2026/02/12/the-harness-problem/)

 ## Install